Today's Path — a daily roadmap

 From "mama / baba pray" to the child praying alone — what age, what to skip, and what to never force.

 Free on Google Play.
 No login, no card, no data collection.
-Built by Asad Mahmood, a software engineer and parent in Lahore.
+Built by Asad Mahmood, a software engineer and parent.

 GET IT ONGoogle Play